 I was very blessed to be able to turn to any of my colleagues at CRM Science for support.
 Everyone was eager to see me succeed, and many helped my studying routine by providing me with their own study guides, helping me through practice problems, or just giving me the morale support to keep studying.

 Interacting with other people who work in Salesforce — whether they’re users, admins, developers, analysts, or anyone in between — will build a foundation for a Salesforce career.
 In my experience, any Salesforce professional will jump at the opportunity to give guidance to someone new to the ecosystem!

 When it is safe to gather in person again, CRM Science regularly hosts KOP~Force, a King of Prussia-based community group for Salesforce professionals.
-You can find local events using the Trailblazer Community Groups network, or you can join a study group like this Salesforce Certification Study Group in the Trailblazer Community.
+You can find local events using the Trailblazer Community Groups network.

 Virtual Trailblazer Community Events

 Due to the current pandemic, in-person networking events have screeched to a halt, but the transition to online networking events means they are now more accessible than ever before.